Sunderland A.F.C. supporters

-Fanbase Size
+Fanbase size

 After the disbanding of the short-lived Sunderland Albion, Sunderland became the only professional football club in Sunderland, an urban area with a population of 335,000 as of 2011, and the 21st most populous urban area in the United Kingdom.
 Sunderland was also the largest and most successful of the four professional teams in County Durham (alongside, Gateshead A.F.C., Darlington and Hartlepool United), until the town became part of the newly formed county of Tyne and Wear in 1974.
 In contrast to teams in London and the North-West, Sunderland benefited historically from a large and relatively uncontested catchment area far beyond the boundary of the town itself, incorporating areas such as South Shields, Durham, Chester-le-Street, Consett, Seaham and Bishop Auckland.
 Areas north of the River Tyne traditionally fell within the catchment of Newcastle United.

 Sunderland's attendances typically reflect their status as a one-club city with a large traditional catchment area.
 Despite a long period with relatively little success, Sunderland held the third highest average attendance in the country in the 2000–01 season with 46,791 fans.
 A 2019 survey by the International Centre for Sports Studies (CIES) showed that over between 2013 and 2018, Sunderland recorded the 38th highest average attendance in world football with an average of 39,249 fans at the Stadium of Light.
-Sunderland's average attendance were higher over that period than perennial title challengers such as Juventus F.C. in Italy and FC Porto in Portugal.
+Sunderland's average attendance were higher over that period than perennial title challengers such as Juventus FC in Italy and FC Porto in Portugal.
 Despite relegation from the Premier League in 2017 and subsequent relegation from The Championship at the end of the 2018 season, Sunderland continued to record high attendances.
 Sunderland broke the League One division attendance record on 26 December 2018 in a match against Bradford City with a total of 46,039 fans; it was the largest crowd outside of the Premier League that season, a feat repeated on 6 May 2022 when 44,742 watched a game v Sheffield Wednesday.
 Sunderland's average attendance of 32,157 in the 2018–19 season was an English third-tier record and the largest average attendance outside of the Premier League.